What Is a VPN Tunnel and How It Works

 Choosing the ideal server for your VPN connection is crucial to performance.
 If you select a location that’s far from where you are, the extended distance your traffic must travel could inhibit speed.
 Therefore, choosing a server that’s close to home is ideal when performance matters.

-VeePN offers over 2500 locations to choose from, which means you can select a server that suits your browsing needs.
-If you need to bypass the geo-blocking tactics of a streaming service or another site, a wide range of virtual servers makes fooling the filters easy.
+VeePN offers over 2600 locations to choose from, which means you can select a server that suits your browsing needs.
+If you need to bypass firewalls or the geo-blocking tactics of a streaming service or another site, a wide range of virtual servers makes fooling the filters easy.

 On top of that, VeePN’s optimal server setting allows you to quickly connect to a location that will deliver the best performance, which means you don’t need to waste time finding the best connection.